j-marek/akcz-hol-2/readme.md

 #### 1.3 Stack Deployment
 1. Navigate to CloudFormation in the AWS Console
-2. Click "Create stack" with new resources
+2. Click "Create stack" > "With new resources (standard)
-3. Upload the template file
+3. Upload the template file "cloudformation.yaml"
 4. Fill in the required parameters:
    - InitialsParam: Your initials (e.g., `jama` for Jan Marek)
    - DBUsername: Database username
    - DBPassword: Database password (use `Workshop#123` for this lab)
    - VpcId: Select your default VPC
-   - Subnet1 and Subnet2: Select two different public subnets
+   - Subnet1 and Subnet2: Select two different subnets
 5. Review and create the stack
 6. Monitor the stack creation events
 7. Once complete, go to the Outputs tab and note: